-(TRENTON) – Assembly Homeland Security and State Preparedness Chairman Fred Scalera on Monday announced the panel on Thursday will meet with New Jersey’s homeland security director to discuss state readiness following the recent Times Square bombing attempt.
+(TRENTON) – The Assembly Homeland Security and State Preparedness Committee on Thursday will meet with New Jersey’s homeland security director to discuss state readiness following the recent Times Square bombing attempt.

-“Those in the homeland security business know we can never rest easy, but the recent Times Square bombing attempt hopefully serves as a reminder to everyone that we must always be prepared the best we can to protect the public safety,” said Scalera (D-Essex/Passaic/Bergen).
-“I hope the hearing sheds some light onto our preparedness and what, if any, improvements need to be made.”
+“Those in the homeland security business know we can never rest easy, but the recent Times Square bombing attempt hopefully serves as a reminder to everyone that we must always be prepared the best we can to protect the public safety,” said Assemblyman Fred Scalera (D-Essex/Passaic/Bergen), the panel’s chairman.”I hope the hearing sheds some light onto our preparedness and what, if any, improvements need to be made.”

 Charles B. McKenna, the state director of the Office of Homeland Security and Preparedness, is expected to testify.